-Term Life Insurance provides protection for a specified period of time.
-In other words, you would choose to be covered for a particular number of years, say 10 or 20, or until you turn a certain age.
-With term life insurance, the initial cost is lower; however, premiums will increase as you age.
+Term life insurance provides protection for a specified period of time.
+In other words, you would choose to be covered for a particular number of years, like 10 or 20, or until you turn a certain age.
+With term life insurance, the initial cost of insurance is lower; however, premiums will increase as you age.

 Whole Life Insurance

 Unlike term insurance, whole life insurance, which is a type of permanent life insurance, has no specified term and provides lifetime coverage, assuming the policy conditions are met.

 A whole life insurance policy accumulates cash value over time, comes with a fixed rate, and requires premiums to be paid for as long as the insured live.
 Because of this, the premiums are generally higher when compared to the premiums paid with term insurance.